cyphergenetics/syndi/docs/Contributing.md

 When using the `@author` tag, please provide your GitHub username at minimum.

-**Formatting**
+**Coding**

-For indentation, ensure that you use spaces in lieu of tabs, two to be exact.
+For indentation, ensure that you use spaces in lieu of tabs.
+For Ruby code and YAML, use two spaces.
+For C code, use four spaces.

-Vim users, observe the modelines each file contains:
+Vim users, observe the modelines each source file contains:

     # vim: set ts=4 sts=2 sw=2 et:

+and

+    /* vim: set ts=4 sts=4 sw=4 et cindent: */

+Ruby coders, largely keep your code in compliance with [this style guide](https://github.com/bbatsov/ruby-style-guide).

+C coders, we prefer Allman (not K&R) style.

 **Language**